nih-cfde/training-and-engagement/hackmd/UNIX.md

 :::spoiler

-1. The `-h` option makes the file size human readable, but it only noticable if you are printing the file size.
+1. The `-h` option makes the file size human readable, but it is only noticeable if you are printing the file size.
 1. If you use both the `-h` option and the `-l` option (with`ls -lh` or `ls -l -h`), this makes the file size ‘human readable’, _i.e._ displaying something like 5.3K instead of 5369.
 1. The -F flag will class the file types by appending an identifier.
 This works best if there are directories present.
 :::

 Now we have seen how to list around our computers and what is located in the directory we are.
 But some of the beauty of the shell is that we can execute activities in locations that we are not currently in.
 To do this we can either use an absolute path or a relative path.
 A **relative path** is the path to another directory from the one you are currently in.

 To move from one directory to the other, we use the `cd` command to **change directories**.
-Let's navigate into the `2cities` using the `cd` command followed by
+Let's navigate into the `books` using the `cd` command followed by

 ```
-cd 2cities
+cd books
 ```

 Now, we can use the `pwd` and/or `ls` commands to confirm that we did indeed change directories.